livekit/egress/README.md

 ### I get a different error when sending a request

-* Make sure your livekit-egress, livekit-server, server-sdk-go, server-sdk-js, and livekit-cli are compatible (see [version compatibility](#version-compatibility)).
+* Make sure your egress, livekit-server, server-sdk-go, server-sdk-js, and livekit-cli are compatible (see [version compatibility](#version-compatibility)).

 ### I'm getting a broken mp4 file